Canadian Store Drops Ivanka Trump’s Clothing Line

 Stores like TJ Maxx, which sells department store related clothing for cheaper prices, also stopped advertising the line in their promotional materials.

-In 2007 Ivanka started a jewelry line which eventually became the Ivanka Trump clothing and accessories line in 2011.
-It has been getting quite the backlash since Trump’s presidency but even before he was elected the brand was in some turmoil.
-Ever since 2016 it seems the company has been increasingly catching more and more fire.
-According to the Huffington Post, in 2016 her company was sued for stealing shoe designs from a brand called Aquazzura.
+In 2007, Ivanka started a jewelry line which eventually became the Ivanka Trump clothing and accessories line in 2011.
+It has been getting quite the backlash since Trump’s presidency, but even before he was elected, the brand was in some turmoil.

+Ever since 2016, it seems the company has been increasingly catching more and more fire.
+According to the Huffington Post, in 2016, her company was sued for stealing shoe designs from a brand called Aquazzura.
 Also in 2016, the U.S. consumer safety authority recalled women’s scarves the Ivanka Trump’s brand was selling because they did not meet the federal flammability standards for clothing textiles and posed a burn risk.

-No word on whether or not Hudson’s Bay other US department stores plan on removing the line from their stores.
-Ivanka Trump herself, not the line, has been busy on Capitol Hill today trying to push pushing Perkins Career and Technical Education bill.
+No word on whether or not Hudson’s Bay other U.S. department stores plan on removing the line from their stores.
+Ivanka Trump herself, not the line, has been busy on Capitol Hill today trying to push the Perkins Career and Technical Education bill.